Flex System Enterprise ChassisProduct Guide

 If warranty terms include parts-only base warranty, Lenovo is responsible for delivering only replacement parts that are under base warranty (including FRUs) that will be sent to a requested location for self-service.
 Parts-only service does not include a service technician being dispatched onsite.
 Parts must be changed at customer’s own cost and labor and defective parts must be returned following the instructions supplied with the spares parts.

-Lenovo Service offerings are country-specific.
-Not all preconfigured support and upgrade options are available in every country.
-For information about Lenovo service upgrade offerings that are available in your country or area, refer to the following resources:
+Lenovo Service offerings are region-specific.
+Not all preconfigured support and upgrade options are available in every region.
+For information about Lenovo service upgrade offerings that are available in your region, refer to the following resources:

 - Service part numbers in Lenovo Data Center Solution Configurator (DCSC):

 For service definitions, region-specific details, and service limitations, please refer to the following documents:

 - Lenovo Statement of Limited Warranty for Data Center Group (DCG) Servers and System Storage